-- This Proxy Form, duly completed and signed, must be received at the office of our Shares Registrar not later than 48 hours before 1. the time of holding the meeting. - If a member appoints more than one proxy and more than one instruments of proxies are deposited by a member with the Company, 2. all such instruments of proxy shall be rendered invalid. - 3.
-For CDC Account Holders / Corporate Entities

-In addition to the above the following requirements have to be met.

-- (i) (ii) (iii) Attested copies of CNIC or the passport of the beneficial owners and the proxy shall be provided with the proxy form.
-The proxy shall produce his original CNIC or original passport at the time of the meeting. - In case of a corporate entity, the Board of Directors resolution / power of attorney with specimen signature shall be submitted (unless it has been provided earlier alongwith proxy form to the Company).
+- This Proxy Form, duly completed and signed, must be received at the office of our Shares Registrar not later than 48 hours before the time of holding the meeting.
+1. - If a member appoints more than one proxy and more than one instruments of proxies are deposited by a member with the Company, 2. all such instruments of proxy shall be rendered invalid. - For CDC Account Holders / Corporate Entities - In addition to the above the following requirements have to be met. - (i) (ii) - Attested copies of CNIC or the passport of the beneficial owners and the proxy shall be provided with the proxy form.
+In case of a corporate entity, the Board of Directors resolution / power of attorney with specimen signature shall be submitted (unless it has been provided earlier alongwith proxy form to the Company).